gistvision/moca/README.md

 **Note**: The downloaded data includes expert trajectories with both original and color-swapped frames.

 ### Pretrained MOCA
-We provide our pretrained weight used for the experiments for the paper.
+We provide our pretrained weight used for the experiments in the paper and the leaderboard submission.
 To download the pretrained weight of MOCA, use the command below.
 ```
 $ cd $ALFRED_ROOT/exp/pretrained